wilson-jetbloom/caniuse/README.md

 0. Web page to display line chart with anomalies.
 0. Web page to list anomaly dates and times.

+0. Add GraphQL API to respond with the status of servers under watch.

 0. Add analytics to identify patterns.
+0. Respond to GraphQL API query with best time.

 Join me on this!